vtrijoulet/Multisp_model_JAE/README.md

 Model and data used in the following paper:

 **Trijoulet V., Fay G. and Miller T.J.
 2019 Performance of a state-space multispecies model: what are the consequences of ignoring predation and process errors in stock assessments?
-Journal of Applied Ecology**
+Journal of Applied Ecology. https://doi.org/10.1111/1365-2664.13515**

 #### Scripts:
 * The estimation models (EMs) can be fitted from the "**Fitting_the_EMs.R**" file